misojiwon3/99-scala-problems/README.md

 - P12 (**) Decode a run-length encoded list.
 - P13 (**) Run-length encoding of a list (direct solution).
 - P14 (*) Duplicate the elements of a list.
+- P15 (**) Duplicate the elements of a list a given number of times.